jasonlav/tags-js/README.md

 var message = Tags.get(content, tags, false); //"Welcome  Smith."
 ```

+Tag.js does not escape strings like [Mustache] and [Handlebars].
+This library is designed for tag replacement on simple strings such as paths and phases.
+For a complete template solution see [Mustache] or [Handlebars].

 Compatibility
 -------------
 Tags.js has been tested in all modern browsers and Internet Explorer 7+.